BlueBrain/nexus-cli/README.md

     * colorize json-ld output (--pretty)
     * print the resulting entity payloads (--show-entities)
     * limits the count of entities being retrieved (--max-entities)
-    * TODO download the data attached to resulting entities (--download)
+    * download the metadata and, if any, the data attached to resulting entities (--download)

 ## get
 * retrieve entity payload (i.e. metadata) by its id with auth support (--url)